 Biaobin Jiang is an Institute for Advanced Study (IAS) Postdoctoral Fellow at the Wang Lab.
 He obtained his Bachelor degree in Pharmaceutical Engineering at Beijing Institute of Technology in 2009.
 After one-year research intern at Academy of Mathematics and Systems Science, Chinese Academy of Sciences, he attended graduate school at Purdue University, West Lafayette, Indiana, the United States, where he earned his Ph.D. in Computational Biology in 2016.
 He then moved to Icahn School of Medicine at Mount Sinai, New York, for postdoc training.
-He joined in the Division of Biomedical Engineering, HKUST, as a Postdoc Fellow in March 2017, and he was named as an IAS Postdotoral Fellow in May 2017.
+He joined in the Department of Biomedical Engineering, HKUST, as a Postdoc Fellow in March 2017, and he was named as an IAS Postdoctoral Fellow in May 2017.
 Now he focuses on precision oncology driven by Next-Generation Sequencing data, including inference of tumor evolution, development of combination therapy, and post-treatment surveillance.

 Yiyun Chen is a PhD student in Professor Jiguang Wang's group.
 She obtained her bachelor degree in biochemistry at HKUST, during which she was trained in several labs on cancer and developmental biology.
 She proceeded with her MPhil study in Professor Mingjie Zhang's lab at HKUST.
 Her MPhil thesis is focused on the structure and regulation of several myosin superfamily proteins.
 Her current research focus is the genomic and transcriptomic analysis of cancer and psychiatric disorders.

 Yoonhee Nam is a PhD student in Professor Jiguang Wang's Lab.
 She obtained her Bachelor degree in Biochemistry (Chemistry) with a minor in Biology at Purdue University in 2016.
 During her undergraduate studies, she worked in Dr. Philip S. Low's lab as an undergraduate research assistant.
 She helped with the synthesis of small molecules and protein linkers to achieve bone anabolism.
 She started the PhD program at Division of Life Science, HKUST, in February 2017.
-Her research focus is genomic data analysis for improvement in cancer treatments.
+Her research focus is genomic data analysis for improvement of cancer treatments.

 Hongyu Shi is an undergraduate student in Professor Jiguang Wang’s Lab.
 Her major is Biochemistry and Cell Biology.
 She used to be an UROP student in Prof.Wen’s lab working with zebrafish.
 She is now working on the integration of cross-sectional and longitudinal genomic data from patients with brain tumors.
-In addtion, she also helps with data visualization and web development in the Wang lab.
+In addtion, she also helps with data visualization and web development in the Wang Lab.